Your headphones and earbuds are dirty messes — here's how to clean them!

 With a 3% hydrogen peroxide rating and a generous 32-fluid ounce bottle, this should get you through plenty of earbud cleaning sessions.

-Available in a two or four-pack, these toothbrushes from PRO-SYS have ultra-soft bristles that are effective at cleaning without being too abrasive.
+Available in a colorful four-pack, these toothbrushes from PRO-SYS have ultra-soft bristles that are effective at cleaning without being too abrasive.

 We may earn a commission for purchases using our links.
 Learn more.

+Take calls and get the most out of your earbuds without breaking the bank

-It's not easy to find a pair of sub-$20 earbuds that sound good and have a microphone, especially as the world transitions to Bluetooth for everything.
-However, there are still some great earbuds out there that won't break the bank and sound great, as long as you have the possibly-necessary dongle.
+It's not easy to find a pair of earbuds that sound good and have a microphone at a reasonable price, especially as the world transitions to Bluetooth for everything.
+However, there are still some great earbuds out there that won't break the bank and sound just as great.
+So here Here are our top choices!